Leah Neset

 Leah Grace Neset (born December 7, 2005) is an American ice dancer.
-With her skating partner and husband, Artem Markelov, she is the 2024 World Junior champion, 2023–24 Junior Grand Prix Final champion, a two-time ISU Junior Grand Prix gold medalist, and a three-time U.S. junior national champion (2022, 2023, 2024).
+With her skating partner and husband, Artem Markelov, she is a two-time Challenger Series bronze medalist, the 2024 World Junior champion, 2023–24 Junior Grand Prix Final champion, a two-time ISU Junior Grand Prix gold medalist, and a three-time U.S. junior national champion (2022, 2023, 2024).

 Personal life

 Neset was born on December 7, 2005, in Minot, North Dakota to mother Cheri, a dental hygienist and skating coach, and father Kris, a civil engineer.
 She has a younger sister, Kylie.

 Neset and her skating partner, Artem Markelov, began dating in February 2022.
 They married in Santa Fe County, two days after Neset's 17th birthday, with her and Markelov's mothers acting as witnesses.
 They had a public wedding ceremony on June 1, 2024.

 Career

 Early years

 Neset became interested in taking up skating at the age of three as her mother was involved in the sport, and her father was a college hockey player.
 Her mother Cheri was her first coach.
 Neset, along with her mother and younger sister, relocated to Colorado Springs, Colorado in 2018 in order for Neset and her then skating partner, Dimitry Tsarevski, to begin training under two-time World Junior silver medalist Elena Dostatni.
 The young team won the silver medal in the Intermediate ice dance category at the 2019 U.S. Figure Skating Championships before ultimately splitting in May 2019.

 Neset eventually connected with her current partner, Artem Markelov, via a Russian ice dance partner search website.
 A native of Volgograd, Markelov, who could not speak English, chose to relocate to the United States to partner with Neset in March 2020, just before the COVID-19 pandemic curtailed international travel.

 Neset/Markelov competed at the 2021 U.S. Figure Skating Championships where they finished sixth in the junior ice dance category.